MECA-SNAKE/flipper-snake/README.md

 #### 1.Important features

 We had a relatively simple concept for the design, but we encountered some challenges.
-Our goal was to create a joint that could provide a wide range of motion, ideally spanning from 0 to 180 degrees.
+Our goal was to create a joint that could provide a wide range of motion, ideally spanning at least 180 degrees.
 Additionally, we needed the servo to be securely held with minimal looseness.

 To achieve this, we devised an interlocking piece system with a single axis of rotation.
-This design allowed for a maximum range of motion of approximately -30 to 230 degrees.
-For the servo, we opted for a straightforward holder with four holes, allowing us to screw the servos in place.
+This design allowed for a maximum range of motion of approximately -30 to 230 degrees (setting the 90 degree as the middle).
+For the servo motor, we opted for a straightforward holder with four holes, allowing us to screw the servos in place.
 To ensure a secure fit, we used inserts to provide the necessary thread pitch.
-This approach ensured a firm grip and enhanced stability for the servo
+This approach ensured a firm grip and enhanced stability for the servo.

 ![Alt Text](docs/servo_hold.png)
 #### 2. Movement propagation